-SLEEPING WITH THE DEVIL HOW WASHINGTON BOLD OUR SOUL FOR SAUDI CRUDE ROBERT BAER Sleeping with the Devil , by Robert Baer-This book is a sharply critical history of the US' engagement with Saudi Arabia.
+SLEEPING WITH THE DEVIL HOW WASHINGTON SOLD OUR SOUL FOR SAUDI CRUDE ROBERT BAER Sleeping with the Devil, by Robert Baer-This book is a sharply critical history of the US' engagement with Saudi Arabia.
 Discussing the history of the establishment of Saudi Arabia, FDR's initial and direct discussions with its king, and the ways that the US has failed to benefit from the relationship, built around the oil industry, Baer doesn't hold back in suggesting the triangular relationship among US dollars, Saudi oil, and Islamic radicalism.
-THE WORLD AS IT IS DISPATCHES WITHOUT HUMAN PROGRESS CHRIS HEDGES The World As It Is: Dispatches on the Myth of Human Progress , by Chris Hedges-In this collection of essays, columns, and speeches, the journalist and moralist Chris Hedges offers challenging and honest perspectives on several topics, including how corporate interests dominate politics.
+THE WORLD AS IT IS DISPATCHES HUMAN PROGRESS CHRIS HEDGES The World As It Is: Dispatches on the Myth of Human Progress, by Chris Hedges-In this collection of essays, columns, and speeches, the journalist and moralist Chris Hedges offers challenging and honest perspectives on several topics, including how corporate interests dominate politics.
 A significant portion of this book addresses the US role in the Middle East, especially Israel/Palestine.
 Hedges' continued efforts to convey truth is welcome and necessary.
-Control Contro Illusion of Progress in the Arab World: A Critique of Western Misconstructions, by Galal Amin-In this short but thoughtful book, Amin is back with a critique of a universal approach to issues related to development.
+The Illusion of Progress in the Arab World A Cottage of Progress According to The Control of Progress of The Cottage Illusion of Progress in the Arab World: A Critique of Western Misconstructions, by Galal Amin-In this short but thoughtful book, Amin is back with a critique of a universal approach to issues related to development.
 This book is a response to the UN Reports on Development in the Arab World, and is an examination of the methodology and issues of those reports.
 Amin is a philosopher economist, and this book is just as much about the specific issues as it is about the ideas themselves in a broad context.
-THE END OF AMERICA'S MOMENT?
-OBAMA and the MIDDLE EAST FAWAZ A. GERGES Obama and the Middle East: The End of America's Moment?, by Fawwaz Gerges-Beginning with an overview of the Middle East policy Pres.
+OBAMA OBAMA MIDDLE EAST FAWAZ A. GERGES Obama and the Middle East: The End of America's Moment?, by Fawwaz Gerges-Beginning with an overview of the Middle East policy Pres.
 Obama inherited, Gerges examines Obama's first term engagement in the issues and explores possible ways forward on Israel/Palestine; Egypt, Iran, and Turkey; and the "war on terror."
 This is a timely and intelligent book.
-A JOURNEY WITH HILLARY CLINTON FROM BEIRUIT TO THE HEART OF AMERICAN POWER The Secretary , by Kim Ghattas-Covering Hillary Clinton as Secretary of State, Ghattas' insightful book offers insider perspectives on American diplomacy during the 2009-2013 period, as well as a reflection on American power in the world.
+THE SECRETARY A JOURNEY WITH HILLARY CLINTON FROM BEIRUT TO THE HEART OF AMERICAN POWER KIM BASINGS AND THE SERVICE AND THE SE The Secretary, by Kim Ghattas-Covering Hillary Clinton as Secretary of State, Ghattas' insightful book offers insider perspectives on American diplomacy during the 2009-2013 period, as well as a reflection on American power in the world.
 Naturally, the book focuses most heavily on the Middle East, but visits to and interactions with other regions are included as well.
 This book is informative on how diplomacy is conducted, and how America's strategies, interests, and principles are put into practice and impact countries around the world.